CARV-ICS-FORTH/knot/chart/karvdash/README.md

 # Karvdash Helm Chart

-[Karvdash](https://github.com/CARV-ICS-FORTH/karvdash) (Kubernetes CARV dashboard) is a dashboard service for facilitating data science on [Kubernetes](https://kubernetes.io).
-It supplies the landing page for working on a Kubernetes cluster, manages users, launches notebooks, and wires up relevant storage to the appropriate paths inside running containers.
+Karvdash (Kubernetes CARV dashboard) is a dashboard service for facilitating data science on [Kubernetes](https://kubernetes.io).
+It supplies the landing page for users, allowing them to launch notebooks and other services, design workflows, and specify parameters related to execution through a user-friendly interface.
+Karvdash manages users, wires up relevant storage to the appropriate paths inside running containers, securely provisions multiple services under one externally-accessible HTTPS endpoint, while keeping them isolated in per-user namespaces at the Kubernetes level, and provides an identity service for OAuth 2.0/OIDC-compatible applications.

-Check out the [compatibility](https://github.com/CARV-ICS-FORTH/karvdash/tree/master/README.md) notes before deploying.
+Check out the [README](https://github.com/CARV-ICS-FORTH/karvdash/tree/master/README.md) before deploying.

 ## Deployment